Please try searching something.

 }

-As a response from DECTA you will receive a parameter called api_init_zimpler
+As a response from DECTA you will receive a parameter called api_init_zimpler.
+Note that:

 - The

-field is mandatory: if the value is not provided for this field, the api_init_zimpler
+countryfield is mandatory: if the value is not provided for this field, theapi_init_zimplerlink won’t be returned.
+Thecountryfield can be provided in eitherclientororiginal_clientobject; - The

-field is optional: if the value for it is not provided by the merchant, DECTA Gate default value will be used;
+success_redirectfield is optional: if the value for it is not provided by the merchant, DECTA Gate default value will be used; - The

-field is optional: if the value for it is not provided by the merchant, DECTA Gate default value will be used;
+failure_redirectfield is optional: if the value for it is not provided by the merchant, DECTA Gate default value will be used; - The

 - Create a